How Can Talk Therapy Improve Mental Health

 Ask your primary care doctor

 Many individuals have a primary care physician that they go to for medical care and check-ups.
 These providers may also be able to offer a referral to a mental health professional in your area that is covered by your health insurance.
+Often, social workers are available to assist with finding the right mental health support if additional resources are needed.

-Many studies have confirmed the efficacy of online therapy for treating various mental health conditions.
-Both younger and older adults reported improvements in their depression symptoms, for example, when they took part in an online therapy intervention.
+Many studies have confirmed the efficacy of online talk therapy for treating various mental health conditions.
+Both younger and older adults reported improvements in their depression symptoms, for example, when they took part in an online talk therapy intervention.

 Getty/AnnaStills